suave-ucsd/SuAVE-Documentation/Bibliographic_Network_Images.md

 The following code will generate images based on search queries that are constructed from the variables "Name", "Affiliation", "City", and "Country" in the dataset.

-**Run code as is unless specified to change something**.
+**Requirements**

-**Use a VPN to run this code.
-I recommend ProtonVPN as it is free**
+- Use a VPN to run this code.
+I recommend ProtonVPN as it is free

-**In addition, this code only works for Python versions 3.7 and 3.8 due to the package face_recognition.**
+- In addition, this code only works for Python versions 3.7 and 3.8 due to the package face_recognition.
+- Dataset with the following columns (at least): "Name", "Affiliation", "City", and "Country" in the dataset.

 To get a notebook to run within these requirements, follow these steps (you need Anaconda Navigator for this to work):